Alzheimer’s and Holidays: Creating Meaningful Celebrations

 How can technology be used to help a person with Alzheimer’s enjoy holiday celebrations?

-Using the power of technology, Digital Reminiscence and Virtual Reality can greatly enhance holiday celebrations for individuals with Alzheimer’s disease.
+Using the power of technology, Digital Reminiscence and Virtual Reality Therapy can greatly enhance holiday celebrations for individuals with Alzheimer’s disease.

 Just like a lighthouse guides ships through difficult waters, these tools can help patients navigate cognitive challenges, stimulating memory recall and promoting social interaction.